Metal Carport Color Picker

 Top Height and Side Height

 Finally, don't forget that the total top height of the roof's peak is different than the side height.
 Side heights measure the highest point of the side walls, which limits the height of the garage doors installed on the structure.
-If you have a 9 foot tall RV and buy a carport that only has a maximum top height of 10 feet at the gable, your RV is unlikely to make it through the bay door.
+If you have a 9-foot-tall RV and buy a carport that only has a maximum top height of 10 feet at the gable, your RV is unlikely to make it through the bay door.
 Check both the top and side height of a structure before assuming it will fit a particular vehicle inside of it.

 Eagle Carports